-Step Two: Combining the ingredients
+Step Two: Combine the ingredients

 In a bowl, combine your dry ingredients.
 That’s your flour, cornmeal baking powder, soda, salt, and cinnamon.
 Transfer your curdled milk into a separate bowl and add the maple syrup and vanilla extract.
 Fold the wet ingredients into the dry, mixing gently, until a thick uniform batter has formed.

-Step three: Cooking the Pancakes
+Step three: Cook the Pancakes